arpitbbhayani/articles/blogs/abc.md

 Steganographic techniques take into consideration the file format, compression method and picture semantic and look to exploit them by finding redundancies and using it to conceal extra information.
 Steganographic techniques can be broadly classified into two: spatial domain and frequency domain; we take a deeper look into both.

 # Spatial Domain Techniques
-Spatial domain techniques embeds the secret message/payload in the intensity of the pixels directly; which means they update the pixel data by either inserting or substituting bits or manipulating noise in the image.
+Spatial domain techniques embed the secret message/payload in the intensity of the pixels directly; which means they update the pixel data by either inserting or substituting bits or manipulating noise in the image.
 Lossless images are best suited for these techniques as compression would not alter the embedded data.
 These techniques have to be aware of the image format to make concealing information fool-proof.

 ## LSB Substitution
-This technique converts the secret message/payload into bit stream and substitutes them into least significant bit (the 8th bit) of some or all bytes inside an image.
-When using a 24-bit image, a bit of each of the red, green and blue colour components is substituted.
-Since there are 256 possible intensities of each primary colour, changing the LSB of a pixel results in small changes in the intensity of the colours and this change cannot be perceived by the human eye.
+This technique converts the secret message/payload into a bitstream and substitutes them into a least significant bit (the 8th bit) of some or all bytes inside an image.
+When using a 24-bit image, a bit of each of the red, green and blue color components is substituted.
+Since there are 256 possible intensities of each primary color, changing the LSB of pixel results in small changes in the intensity of the colors and this change cannot be perceived by the human eye.
 See the comparison below.

 ![lsb cat diff](https://user-images.githubusercontent.com/4745789/72535218-31d12600-389e-11ea-9463-011fa42e430c.png)